 That’s where attorney, Heidi Kocher, BS, MBA, JD, CHC, can help.
-During her 60-minute online training session on Wednesday, January 27th at 1pm ET, she’ll show you the CMS, OIG, and federal rules you are required to follow right now, as well as state specific requirements.
+During her 60-minute online training session, she’ll show you the CMS, OIG, and federal rules you are required to follow right now, as well as state specific requirements.

 She’ll walk you through EXACTLY when and how to use waivers, balance billing, and write offs so you hold onto your reimbursements and out of legal trouble.